GLA:D Program

 SPINEgroup is certifed to offer the Hip and Knee OA program from the internationally renowned GLA:D.

-GLA:D for Hip and Knee OsteoArthritis is delivered both individual sessions or in a group setting with individualized therapy for hip and knee osteoarthritis for all ages.
+GLA:D for Hip and Knee OsteoArthritis is delivered both individual sessions or in a group setting (delivered virtually) with therapy for hip and knee osteoarthritis for all ages.
 The GLA:D program is delivered one to one or as a small group 2 times weekly over a 8 week period.
-There is also 2 group educational sessions to augment your understanding of Osteoarthritis and lifestyle influences over your condition.
+There may also be an additional 2 educational sessions to augment your understanding of Osteoarthritis and lifestyle influences over your condition.
 Cost of the program is covered through your health insurance plans.

 Note: For group sessions, the GLA:D program will be conducted virtually through video conferencing.
 Please contact the clinic for more information.
-Individual sessions are in person.
+Individual sessions are in person for 30 mins.

 Eligibility for Program: